A Power of Attorney (POA)—especially an Enduring Power of Attorney (EPA)—gives someone the authority to handle your financial, personal, and…

 2.3 Medical and Healthcare Decisions

-3. Foreseeable Issues with Enduring Power of Attorney
+3. Foreseeable Issues with an Enduring Power of Attorney

 3.2 Communication and Transparency